01908 605027

 This half term we will be learning to:

-• Understand multiples and factors.
+• Identify multiples, factors and common factors.

 • Identify prime, square and cube numbers.